MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 > * Do not cache participant roles since the meeting organizer can change a role any time.
 > * Teams does not currently support large distribution lists or roster sizes of more than 350 participants for the `GetParticipant` API.

 The `GetParticipant` API allows a bot to fetch participant information by meeting ID and participant ID.
-The API includes query parameters, C# or .NET, JavaScript, and JSON examples, and response codes.
+The API includes query parameters, examples, and response codes.

 #### Query parameters